Rob-Bee-Neilson/personalproject/diary.md

     05/09/18
     - AM and PM try and build on what I've got, little idea what I'm doing, quickly running into the code I am unsure of how to use.
     - tried to fire up the local host page and it's coming up blank, something with the webpack, a confilct between two variants?

+    06/09/18
+Building cont
+    - Still issues with the dependencies, Ross helped for whole morn.
+Issue was conflict in the babel dependencies.
+Now sorted!
+    - looks like home/nav routes working.